Willy Adames Preview, Player Props: Brewers vs. Cardinals

-The Milwaukee Brewers, including Willy Adames (.333 slugging percentage in past 10 games, including no homers), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at American Family Field, Tuesday at 7:40 PM ET.
+The Milwaukee Brewers, including Willy Adames (.372 on-base percentage in past 10 games, 64 points above season-long percentage), take on starter Zack Thompson and the St. Louis Cardinals at American Family Field, Wednesday at 7:40 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Marlins.
+In his previous game, he went 1-for-4 with a double against the Cardinals.

 Sportsbook Promo Codes